Ministry of Economy and Innovation (Albania)

-The Ministry of Economy (Ministria Ekonomisë) was a department of the Albanian government responsible for the Economy, Tourism and Enterprise in Albania.
+The Ministry of Economy and Innovation (Ministria e Ekonomisë dhe Inovacionit) is a department of the Albanian government responsible for Economy and innovation in Albania.

-The ministry was abolished on 13 September, 2017 and merged with the Ministry of Finances.
+The current minister is Delina Ibrahimaj, who is serving since September 2025.

 History

 Since the establishment of the institution, the Ministry of Economy has been reorganized by joining other departments or merging with other ministries, thus making its name change several times.
 This list reflects the changes made in years in pluralist history since 1992 as an institution: